GCdePaula/lua_optimizer/doc/doc.md

 After the first two lines, we determine that `x` and `y` both have value `0`.
 When we enter the loop's body, things get more complex.
 The issue is that there are two ways of getting inside the loop.
 One coming from outside (that is, from the preceding assignment node), and another from the bottom of the loop (the back edge).
 And in the real execution, the back edge might be traversed multiple times.
 However we can still do some high level reasoning about it.
 Let's start with `x`.

 On the first iteration the program assigns `1` to `x`.
 On subsequent iterations, the program assigns the same value again.
 Therefore the value of `x` after that assignment is always the same, and we know the value of `x` before the `print` statement.
-Note that we could add another assignment of the same kind, such as `x = 3` somewhere in the loop before the `print`.
 It still wouldn't change the fact that `x`—at the `print` statement—is known, because at that point there's only one possible value for `x`.

 When analysing `y`, on the other hand, we don't have this guarantee.
 On the first iteration the program assigns `1` to `y`, on the second iteration it assigns `2` to `y`, and so forth.
 At the `print` statement, there are multiple possible values `y` can have Therefore `y` is not a constant.